dotnet/standard/docs/netstandard-20/README.md

 ## Goals

-Before we go into the details I'd like to explicitly state the goals of .NET Standard and how it differs from previous efforts, such as portable class libraries (PCLs):

 * **Driving force for consistency**.
 We want to have an agreed upon set of required APIs that all .NET platforms have to implement in order to get access to the .NET library ecosystem.